Lathe of Scray

-Scray (alternative spelling: Scraye) was not one of the original lathes and did not exist at the time of the Domesday Book, there existing in its place the "Half Lathe" of Milton and the Lathe of Wye.
+Scray (alternative spelling: Scraye) was not one of the original lathes and did not exist at the time of the Domesday Book of 1086, there existing in its place the "Half Lathe" of Milton and the Lathe of Wye.
 The half lathe of Milton consisted only of the hundred of Milton, including most of Sheppey.
 The lathe of Wye consisted of the remainder of the later lathe of Scray, except for the hundreds of Blackbourne, Rolvenden and Selbrittenden (Silverden), then being in Limen (Lympne) (later renamed Shepway) lathe.
 By 1295 the lathe of Scray was in existence, based on a merger of Milton and Wye.
 In the 11th, 12th and 13th centuries the hundreds of Barkley, Cranbrook, East Barnfield, Marden, and Tenterden were established within the lathe of Scray.
+The placename "Scray" is recorded in 1278 as Scherewynghop, derived from Old English sċrēawa ([ˈʃræ͜ɑː.wɑ]), "shrew" or "devil", and hop ("'a small enclosed valley" or "piece of enclosed land in the midst of marshes").

 The lathe was bordered on the west by the Lathe of Aylesford and on the east by the Lathes of Shepway and St. Augustine.
 According to Hasted, the Lathe of Scray consisted of the following Hundreds: